 Shearling is a warm fluffy material that works great for warmth and comfort, but is not commonly found in work shoes.
 The reason for this is due to it’s lack of durability.

 Each pair of boots that offer insulation will have a certain level of protection.
 For instance, some are built to withstand only cold temperatures, while others are build to keep out freezing temperatures.
 Know your needs before your buy.

 (Our top picks for the best cold weather boots here)

-How breathable your footwear is, is all about ventilation and keeping your feet dry.
-Whether they got wet from external conditions or you just happen to get sweaty feet when you work, breathable work boots will have you covered.
+How breathable your work boots is, is all about ventilation and keeping your feet dry.
+Whether they got wet from external conditions or you just happen to get sweaty feet when you work, summer work boots will have you covered.